Trav1slaflame/NUS-ME5001-Project_Robot-Grasp-Detection--Fully-Convolutional-Networks/README.md

 # **Evaluation/Visualisation**

-Evaluation or visualisation of the trained networks is done using the `eval_resnet50.py` script.
-Some of the parameters that need to be adjusted during the evaluation process have been sorted into script `opts.py` (eval_model part).
-You can directly change the value of each corresponding parameter in script `opts.py` (eval_model part).
+Evaluation or visualisation of the trained networks is done using the `eval_ggcnn.py` script.
+Some of the parameters that need to be adjusted during the evaluation process have been sorted into script `eval_ggcnn.py`.
+You can directly change the value of each corresponding parameter in script `eval_ggcnn.py`.

+In script `cornell_data.py` (starting from line 35 and picking a set of pics for testing) and script `image.py` (starting from line 209 and using Test Method 1), keep the code for testing and comment the code for training.

 Important flags are: